Kong/unirest-java/README.md

 ### Advanced Configuration

-You can explicitly set your own `HttpClient` and `HttpAsyncClient` implementations by using the following methods before making any request:
+You can explicitly set your own `HttpClient` and `HttpAsyncClient` implementations by using the following methods:

 ```java
 Unirest.setHttpClient(httpClient);